Looking ahead: a comprehensive consultation on the future of ESCI

 What happens next

-The consultation is expected to start in early March 2026 and will be carried out by the European Education and Culture Executive Agency (EACEA) and their contractor, NTT Data.
-It will include surveys and stakeholder workshops and focus groups.
-The results will be consolidated into a shared overview of user needs for ESCI in the next Erasmus+ Programme and possible solutions to meet them – to be presented at a conference in Brussels on 11th June 2026.
+The results will be consolidated into a shared overview of user needs for ESCI+ in the next Erasmus+ Programme and possible solutions to meet them.
+They will be presented at a conference in Brussels on 11 June 2026.

 These findings will guide how the ESCI will continue and evolve beyond 2027, helping to ensure a smooth, connected and efficient digital environment for students and higher education institutions alike.